hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Encryption-Key-Automation/TSS-Encryption-Key-Automation.md

 ### Design Decisions

 * The private `tssEncryptionKey` will be stored in the same directory as the node's private gossip signing key.
+The file format will be `Armored ASCII`, a `Base64` encoding of the raw bytes of the key bookended by leading and trailing markers.
+The filename will be `t-private-<alias>.tss` where `<alias>` is the word `node` followed by the node's id + 1.
 * The public `tssEncryptionKey` will be stored in the `TssBaseService` state.
 * A new `TssEncryptionKeyTransaction` will be gossiped, come to consensus, and handled by the `TssBaseService` to update the public `tssEncryptionKey` in the state.